zdfowler0/ENED-Robot-2024/Setup.md

 - Python (Extension ID (copy into extensions search bar if having trouble): ms-python.python)
 - ev3dev-browser (ev3dev.ev3dev-browser)
 - LEGO® MINDSTORMS® EV3 MicroPython (lego-education.ev3-micropython)

-*Note Pylance (ms-python.vscode-pylance) may require a reload after installations*
+*Note: Pylance (ms-python.vscode-pylance) may require a reload after installations*

 # 3. Connecting the EV3 Brick to WiFi and (Bluetooth)
 The easiest way I have found how to do this is to connect via Bluetooth.
 The [ev3dev website](https://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-bluetooth/) has good documentation on this.